Hebrews 13 – Living A Positive Christian Life

 a.
 Pray for us: The writer to the Hebrews considered it important that others pray for him.
 We all need and should welcome the prayers of others.

 i.
 In the grammar of the ancient Greek language, pray is in the present imperative verb tense.
-It indicates continuous activity and implies that they were already praying for the writer of this letter.
+It indicates continuous activity and implies that they were already praying for him.

 b.
 That I may be restored to you the sooner: Obstacles prevented the writer from being reunited with his readers.
 He knew that prayer could remove those obstacles.

 i.
 I especially urge you to do this: As far as the writer to the Hebrews was concerned their prayers determined if and when he is reunited with them.
 This shows how seriously he regarded their prayers for him.